 City Hall, the competition delivery team and all judges will keep your ideas confidential unless you've given written permission to, or if they're required by law to, reveal the information.
-Titles of winning entries and brief descriptions approved by finalists may be used in publicity.
+Titles of winning entries and brief descriptions approved by finalists and semi-finalists may be used in publicity.
 You should agree who owns the idea with anyone you discuss it with.
 If you're entering as a group you should agree who owns the idea before you submit.
 The intellectual property of any submitted ideas remain the applicant/s.

-The prize fund must be spent to help bring the idea to market, for example on, legal advice, website development, and prototypes.
+The prize fund must be spent to help bring the idea to market, for example, on legal advice, website development, and prototypes.
 It can't be used for any other expenses like living costs.
 The money has to be spent within a year of winning.
 It will be released as you need it and you must give us copies of receipts to show how you've spent it.

 Yes.
 All finalists will be given training to help them in their pitches and a mentor to help them take their idea to market.

 Yes you can apply for more than one award as long as you are entering different ideas.
 Each idea can only be entered into one award.
 If your idea links to the themes of 2 awards then please submit it to the one that most closely matches the main aims of your business idea.
 If you are still unsure please contact the team on [email protected] who will be happy to help.